 Akerius is a solo dungeon synth project by Aker Aeon which is quite traditional and medieval inspired.
 I’m very happy to have gotten his perspective on the craft and further develop my understanding of this intensely niche but wonderful genre.
-I’m also fortunate to be able to announce his upcoming album as well as premier a track which will be featured on an upcoming compilation box set from AER:

 How, where and when did Akerius form?